 Robert Treman State Park

 In an area noted for its wild beauty, the rugged Enfield Gorge is not only the scenic highlight of Robert H. Treman State Park in Tompkins County, but an outdoor swimmer’s paradise, with winding trails following the gorge, taking you past 12 waterfalls, including the amazing 115-foot Lucifer Falls.
 Cool off on a hot day swimming in a stream-fed pool beneath a waterfall! (in lifeguarded areas only) After you’ve cooled off, explore some of the park’s nine miles of hiking trails.
-Swimming season begins on Fourth of July weekend.
+Swimming season begins late June and goes until Labor Day weekend.

 Woodlawn Beach State Park (Greater Niagara)